 With the Civil War came the end of the plantation system and thus the end of the economy and the only lifestyle known to most of Dorchester’s inhabitants.
 Not until after Reconstruction was there a beginning of recovery.

 In 1976 a portion of the town, including 700 homes and buildings were listed in the National Register of Historic Places.
-Some residents may still come to Summerville for pulmonary relief, but most come for its mild climate, excellent schools and healthcare, a vibrant downtown, a variety of housing options, small-town friendliness and the proximity to historic Charleston and the beaches.
+Some residents may still come to Summerville for pulmonary relief, but most come for its mild climate, excellent schools and healthcare, vibrant downtown, variety of housing options, small-town friendliness, and the proximity to historic Charleston and the beaches.

 Summerville, Dorchester County’s largest community, is recognized as the home of football’s winningest coach, Summerville High School’s John McKissick, and the annual YMCA Flowertown Festival, which draws over 250,000 people each spring.
 Other popular events include Sculpture in the South and theatrical performances by the Flowertown Players.

 Summerville is growing and ever-changing, but it still holds on to its important role in history and the small-town values that make it a truly charming place to visit.